cesar0205/Recommeder-system-demo/README.md

 #### -Framework details.

 This engine is written in Python, Scikit-Learn on top of NumPy and SciPy stack.
 It uses Django for webserver backend.
+The ratings used as base for the recommender system were retrieved from the movielens dataset [https://grouplens.org/datasets/movielens/100k/] and then transformed into a n_users x n_movies matrix.

 ## Screenshots